codiga/doc.codiga.io/docs/api/coding-assistant.md

 - `creationTimestampMs`: when the comment was created.
 - `author`: the author of the comment (a `User` type).
 The value is `null` if the user does not share their profile
 - `comment`: the comment value stored in the `Markdown` format.
+- `upvotes`: number of upvotes received (note: only public cookbooks receive upvotes).
+- `downvotes`: number of downvotes received (note: only public cookbooks receive downvotes).
+- `isUpVoted`: returns true if the current logged in user upvoted the comment.
+Returns false if the user is not authenticated or did not upvote.
+- `isDownVoted`: returns true if the current logged in user downvoted the comment.
+Returns false if the user is not authenticated or did not downvote.

 ## Enumeration